Application Policy Information

-Major: Should you desire to change your major program, you must complete a new application and pay the application fee.
+Major: Should you desire to change your major program or add a Teacher/Professional Certification, you must complete a new application and pay the application fee.
 Allow a minimum of six weeks to process program changes.
 Acceptance into one graduate program does not ensure acceptance into another graduate program.

-Minor/Concentration: If you wish to change your minor, you must complete a Change of Minor/Concentration form.
+Minor: If you wish to change your minor, you must complete a Change of Minor Form.

 If you have exceeded the four-year time limit to complete a TXST Certificate, the six-year time limit to complete a master's degree, or the ten-year time limit to complete a doctoral degree, contact your graduate advisor or Doctoral Program Director to request a time extension.

 All returning students should review the meningitis vaccination requirement by visiting the vaccination policy page.